moefelt/port39-public/README.md

-# port39-public
+# PORT39
 One stop shop for open freelance contracts.

-(Resource Location Protocol)
+## What is this ##
+This repo is only for issue tracking.
+If you encounter an error or have any ideas on how to make PORT39 better - please create a new issue.